-The adventure begins as soon as you make your way to Alston Moor winding through a truly spectacular landscape of moors and fells with panoramic views across the North Pennines AONB.
-Cross Fell, the highest of the Pennines fells, overlooks Hartside Pass from where you can see the across the Eden Valley to the Lake District peaks, Solway Firth and Scotland.
+The adventure begins as soon as you make your way to Alston Moor winding through a truly spectacular landscape of moors and fells with panoramicviews across the North Pennines AONB.
+Cross Fell, the highest of the Pennines fells, overlooks Hartside Pass.
+From here you can see the across the Eden Valley to the Lake District peaks, Solway Firth and Scotland.
 Once you have arrived, each day could be filled with a different activity from canoeing to skiing, fishing to golf and, of course cycling and walking - or try hiring an electric bike.

 Walking and Cycling

 Alston has official Walkers are Welcome status.
-One of the aims of Alston Moor Walkers are Welcome is to promote Alston Moor as a destination for walkers for both visitors and local people by providing information on local walks, the area in general and the facilities available.
+One of the aims of Alston Moor Walkers are Welcome is to promote Alston Moor as a destination for walkers for both visitors and local people.
+They do this by providing information on local walks, the area in general and the facilities available.
 Visit the Walkers are Welcome Alston Moor website for more information on walking in the surrounding area.

-Alston is an important base in the North Pennines autumn walking festival and throughout the seasons there are routes of varying length to enjoy, from easy to challenging using our walking leaflets or with a guide.
+Alston is an important base in the North Pennines autumn walking festival.
+Throughout the seasons there are routes of varying length to enjoy, from easy to challenging using our walking leaflets or with a guide.

 The Pennine Way celebrated its 50th Anniversary in April 2015.
 A special four part BBC1 series 'The Pennine Way' was broadcast to mark this milestone.